OSFP vs QSFP-DD for 800G: Signal Integrity Comparison Guide

 From a sourcing perspective:

 For the optical modules themselves — which represent the bulk of your cost — there’s broad vendor availability in both form factors from InnoLight, Coherent, Lumentum, and others.
 You won’t face a single-source situation with either choice.
+If a specific lane count or reach variant goes scarce, the playbook in our zero-stock alternatives guide applies the same way it does to any other component category: know your acceptable substitutions before the line goes red, not after.

 My Recommendation